 \subsection{Stylized Image Generation}

 Diffusion-based image generation has raised substantial societal concerns, including the creation of harmful content and copyright infringement~\cite{ringabell,zhang2024unlearncanvas}.
-In such settings, it is often necessary to remove specific generative capabilities.
-However, privacy and data-security constraints typically preclude access to the original training data, making full retraining from scratch infeasible.
-Machine unlearning therefore provides a practical approach to selectively eliminating undesired behaviours.
+In such settings, it is often necessary to suppress specific generative capabilities.
+However, access to the original training data may be restricted by data-governance, copyright, or deployment constraints, making full retraining from scratch impractical.
+Approximate machine unlearning therefore provides a practical mechanism for selectively reducing undesired behaviours.
 Similarly, when diffusion models must be adapted to generate images in new styles or under new conditions, continual learning mechanisms are required to expand model capabilities without catastrophic forgetting.

-We demonstrate the effectiveness of our RM-based LoRA framework for initial learning, machine unlearning and continual learning in a conditional diffusion model.
+We demonstrate the effectiveness of our RM-based LoRA framework with LoRA rank $r=4$ for approximate machine unlearning, and continual learning in a conditional diffusion model.
 Performance is evaluated on the UnlearnCanvas dataset~\cite{zhang2024unlearncanvas}, which focuses on artistic style manipulation, with representative results shown in Fig.~\ref{fig5}.